Skip to main content

 Supported message types

-Falu Messaging supports three message types: Promotional, Transactional, and Inbound.
+Falu Messaging supports three message types: Marketing, Transactional, and Inbound.

-Promotional and transactional messages, while different, utilize a similar architecture to achieve different communication goals.
-For instance, you can use Falu's promotional messages feature to send seasonal campaign notifications, while transactional messages are best suited for targeted communications such as sending one-time passwords.
+Marketing and transactional messages, while different, utilize a similar architecture to achieve different communication goals.
+For instance, you can send seasonal campaign notifications as marketing messages, while transactional messages are best suited for targeted communications such as sending one-time passwords.

 Inbound messages, on the other hand, utilize a different architecture and enable businesses to engage in two-way communications.
-They are ideal for driving conversations in situations that require personalized customer interactions at scale, for example, in contact centers.
+They are ideal for driving conversations in situations that require personalized customer interactions at scale such as in contact centers.

-These are messages sent by a business to its customers, with no response from the customer back to the business.
+These are one-way messages sent by a business to its customers, with no response expected from the customer.

-While the architecture and information flow used to send the two types of messages are almost alike, they are, however, very fundamentally dissimilar - promotional messages are sent to multiple recipients, whereas transactional ones are targeted at a specific person.
-Additionally, promotional messages are sent through a marketing stream, while transactional messages are sent using a transactional stream.
+While the architecture and information flow used to send the two types of messages are almost alike, they are, however, very fundamentally dissimilar: Marketing messages are sent to multiple recipients, whereas transactional ones are targeted at a specific person.
+Additionally, marketing messages are sent through a marketing stream, while transactional messages use a transactional stream.

-As shown above, promotional and transactional messages are triggered through a Falu-authorized workspace and follow a nine-step process to successfully reach the recipient:
+As shown above, marketing and transactional messages are triggered through a Falu-authorized workspace and follow a nine-step process to reach the recipient successfully:

 1. The organization sends a request typically of the form To, Stream, Body/ Template, Media, Schedule, Customer to Falu.